shravan-shandilya/comments-api/README.md

 # Comments API

+## Features ✨

+- REST APIs in MVC pattern for fetching and posting comments/upvotes
+- Comments support 1-level nesting
+- Realtime events when new comments and votes are added
+- Database schema migration setup
+- Simple deploy script

+## Technologies 🧰

+- Node as the JS runtime
+- Express as the web application framework
+- PostgreSQL for database
+- Knex as the SQL query builder and schema migration tool
+- Server Sent Events for real time event notification

+# Documentation

 ## Standard Response

 All API endpoints returns the following standard response. `success` indicates whether the operation was successful or not. `data` will contain result of the API call and `error` will contain the error object when the operation fails.